weatherlink/v2-api/_pages/authentication.md

 The API Signature is passed in the API request as a query parameter named `api-signature`.

-## API Signature Calculation Live Code Examples
+## Live Code Examples

-We have created some live code samples similar to Example #1 below.
+We have created some API Signature Calculation live code examples similar to Example #1 below.
 The live code sample is available in different programming languages.

 * [Java](https://repl.it/@WeatherLink/v2-API-Signature-Calculation-in-Java)
 * [Node.js](https://repl.it/@WeatherLink/v2-API-Signature-Calculation-in-Nodejs)
 * [PHP](https://repl.it/@WeatherLink/v2-API-Signature-Calculation-in-PHP)
 * [Python](https://repl.it/@WeatherLink/v2-API-Signature-Calculation-in-Python)

-## API Signature Calculation Walkthrough Examples
+## Walkthrough Examples

 ### Example #1 - Current Conditions Data